lvillasen/RedPitaya-Generate-Acquire/README.md

 # RedPitaya-Generate-Acquire
-Simple Python scripts to illustrate the use of the ASG and the signal acquisition on the RedPitaya board.
+Simple Python scripts to illustrate the use of the ASG and triggered signal acquisition on the RedPitaya board.